sergevar/paulgrahamblog/cleaned/herd.md

 [^2]: Founders are often surprised by this, but investors can get very emotional.
 Or rather indignant; that's the main emotion I've observed; but it is very common, to the point where it sometimes causes investors to act against their own interests.
 I know of one investor who invested in a startup at a $15 million valuation cap.
 Earlier he'd had an opportunity to invest at a $5 million cap, but he refused because a friend who invested earlier had been able to invest at a $3 million cap.

 [^3]: If an investor pushes you hard to tell them about your conversations with other investors, is this someone you want as an investor?

-Thanks to Paul Buchheit, Jessica Livingston, Geoff Ralston, and Garry Tan for reading drafts of this.